Travel guide

 Use travel eSIM when:

-- You prefer to activate from home without depending on kiosks at the airport
+• You prefer to activate from home without relying on airport kiosks

-- The destination offers very cheap physical SIMs with local data (Thailand, Japan, etc.)
+• The destination offers very cheap physical SIMs with local data (Thailand, Japan, etc.) — although it's worth comparing carefully: in international chip vs eSIM you have the breakdown of when each option pays off

 Which phones are eSIM compatible?

-The list of compatibles grows every year.
+The list of compatible devices grows every year.
 These are the main devices with eSIM support:

 Apple iPhone